-- OS (probabilities at 3 and 5 years) and RFS (probabilities at 1, 3, and 5 years) in the overall population (i.e., regardless of MRD status), MRD-negative, and MRD-positive populations - Harms (any grade 3 or greater TEAEs, treatment-emergent SAEs, and fatal AEs) in the overall population.
+- OS (probabilities at 3 and 5 years) and RFS (probabilities at 1, 3, and 5 years) in the overall population (i.e., regardless of MRD status) and in MRD-negative and MRD-positive populations - harms (any grade 3 or higher TEAEs, treatment-emergent SAEs, and fatal AEs) in the overall population.

-Table 3 presents the GRADE summary of findings for blinatumomab plus chemotherapy versus chemotherapy for adults with Phnegative B-cell ALL.
+Table 3 presents the GRADE summary of findings for blinatumomab plus chemotherapy versus chemotherapy for adult patients with Ph-negative B-cell ALL.

-Table 3: Summary of Findings for Blinatumomab plus Chemotherapy Versus Chemotherapy for Adults with Ph-negative CD19 positive B-cell ALL
+Table 3: Summary of Findings for Blinatumomab Plus Chemotherapy Versus Chemotherapy for Adults With Ph-NegativeCD19-Positive B-cell ALL